uipko/toplogger_notifier/README.md

 The following features could be implemented someday or not.
 The order of this list is not necessarely the order of implementation.

 TODO's:
-- [x] Add feature to load config options like:
-    - ToplLogger credentials
-    - Telegram REST API key
 - [ ] Add logging
 - [ ] Add unit tests
 - [ ] Persist data between runs
 - [ ] Add data of gyms
-- [ ] Add feature to make it possible to insert desired slots
+- [ ] Add feature to make it possible to CRUD desired slots